 Epinephrine has been used empirically by physicians and included in treatment guidelines for multiple allergy conditions that do not fall under the emergency treatment of Type I allergic reactions indication that epinephrine auto-injectors are labelled for.
-The needle-free, portable, easy-to-use and potentially safer clinical profile of neffy supported by pharmacokinetic and pharmacodynamic data could enable the broader adoption of epinephrine in the outpatient setting for these other indications.
-We are conducting proof of concept studies evaluating neffy in additional allergy indications where neffy could potentially be used multiple times a year to treat acute episodes.
+The needle-free, portable, easy-to-use and potentially safer clinical profile of neffy supported by PK and PD data could enable the broader adoption of epinephrine in the outpatient setting for these other indications.
+We reported positive topline results demonstrating statistically significant and clinically meaningful improvements in treatment-refractory chronic urticaria patients in February 2024, and anticipate initiating a Phase 2 clinical trial in the outpatient urticaria setting.